 Within the framework and guidelines established in WAC 190-365-050, the analytical process is a combination of both quantitative and qualitative analysis.
-Site-specific determination regarding the relevance to the Agricultural Resource designation should not be totally left to the results of this de-designation a purely mathematical process.
-WAC 190-365-050 clearly states that the Agricultural Resource mapping criteria is to used on a county-wide or area-wide basis.
-Of the ten areas of possible consideration listed in WAC 365-190-050, the following ~~two~~three are considered through quantitative analysis ~~along with Prime soils and those additional soils that are listed as suitable for crops grown in Yakima County, as listed in the Soil Productivity chart within the Soil Survey of Yakima County:~~
+Site-specific determination regarding the relevance to the Agricultural Resource designation should not be totally left to the results of this de-designation process.
+WAC 190-365-050 clearly states that the Agricultural Resource mapping criteria is to be used on a county-wide or area-wide basis.
+Of the ten areas of possible consideration listed in WAC 365-190-050, the following three are considered through quantitative analysis: